 3. In the General section, choose an API Priority:

 API Priority determines how Demandbase identifies the visitor filling out your form.
-See Concept: Forms.
+See Understanding Forms.

 Email: The default and typically the most accurate method, because the domain identifies the company the user works for.

 IP address: Not as accurate, because many workers are working at home during COVID lockdown, so we often can't tell if it's a personal IP address or a company IP address.
 However, Demandbase has many techniques and a large amount of data to increase the accuracy of the identification.
 See In This New Era, Demandbase Unlocks Improved Target Account Identification with More IP and Cookie Data.

 Demandbase provides you with over 40 firmographic attributes that you can collect about company traffic coming to your site.
 Here are some of the most commonly used attributes: